tudurom/windowchef/README.md

 * cwm-like window groups
 	* Add or remove windows to a group
 	* Activate/Deactivate/Toggle a group
-* Workspaces instead of groups if you want
+	* groups can be "sticky": windows are assigned to the currently selected group automatically
 * Mouse mode that can be either active or inactive.
 While active, the window is moved/resized on click to the coordinates of the mouse pointer.
 * Simple and stylish solid-color border.
 Width can be configured